GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 In the bottom right (shortcuts menu), you can access the stage move tool.

-Selecting entities will move entities in the _current_ stage to the target stage.
 Use (default keybinding) `Shift + Scroll wheel` to change the target stage.

+- Selecting entities will move entities in the _current_ stage to the target stage.
-Alt-selecting with the tool will move entities from _any_ stage to the current stage.
+- Alt/Reverse selecting with the tool will move entities from _any_ stage to the current stage.

 ### Changes between stages